Did God forbid interracial marriage? Didn't God make different races for a purpose? Shouldn't different races stay separate?

 Such variations are a result of the normal programming found in every human being's DNA, and therefore these differences are meaningless apart from whatever arbitrary meaning we may choose to assign to them.
 By definition, assigning human beings to a racial group is not only subjective, it is inherently biased.
 No wonder sinful humanity has favored the use of racial labels to discriminate and oppress those perceived to be the enemy.

-For example, Greeks have oppressed Turks, Indians have oppressed Pakistanis, Europeans have oppressed Asians, men have oppressed women, the healthy have oppressed the sick, the strong have oppressed the weak, and of course in American society, Caucasians have historically oppressed non-Caucasians.
+And racial prejudice is not limited to one culture or period of history.
+Greeks have oppressed Turks, Indians have oppressed Pakistanis, Europeans have oppressed Asians, men have oppressed women, the healthy have oppressed the sick, the strong have oppressed the weak, and of course in American society, Caucasians have historically oppressed non-Caucasians, especially African-Americans.

 In each of these cases, sinful hearts used arbitrary physical distinctions as justification for cruelty against others, and any such hatred or prejudice is sinful and unbiblical.
 Such sinful attitudes and behaviors have no place in the life of a Christian for they are neither loving nor godly.